Faculty and Staff in Rockville, MD

-Denis has been teaching at Norbeck Montessori for more than 18 years.
+Denis has been a lead Montessori teacher at Norbeck Montessori since 2006.
 He majored in Psychology at the University of Maryland in College Park, Maryland.
 While attending UMCP, Denis also played intramural soccer and worked at the Episcopal Center for Children as a counselor for children with emotional and behavioral problems.
 Denis started working at Norbeck Montessori in 1997 as a teaching assistant in our Kindergarten classroom.
 Working here part-time throughout his college career, Denis later became a full-time staff member after graduation.
 In 2007 he knew his passion was to teach Montessori and began his training to become a primary teacher and opened his own classroom the following school year.
 Three years ago, Denis began running our Spanish Integration Program where he leads lessons in Spanish for our youngsters as part of his Primary Montessori program.
 Originally from Mexico, Denis brings his native Spanish speaking skills to the forefront.
 In addition to teaching in his Primary classroom, Denis also created and runs Norbeck’ s science program, specifically developed for our Big K students.

-Our Transitional Two’s program is the newest addition to Norbeck Montessori.
-These programs are designed for tow to three year olds, our youngest learners, with smaller tables and chairs, climbing apparatuses, specialized playground equipment, and age-appropriate lessons.
+Our Pre-Primary program is the newest addition to Norbeck Montessori.
+These programs are designed for two year olds, our youngest learners, with smaller tables and chairs, climbing apparatuses, specialized playground equipment, and age-appropriate lessons.
 Our toddler teachers bring a wealth of experience and creativity to our newest students.
-Our lead Transitional Two’s teachers focus on your child’s developmental needs as they prepare them for the primary classroom.
+Our lead Pre-Primary teachers focus on your child’s developmental needs as they prepare them for the primary classroom.
 They will introduce your child to many of the Montessori lessons while they emphasize developing a love for learning.
-The following section is an overview of each of our lead Transitional Two’s teachers to give you a better idea of what they can do for your child.
+The following section is an overview of each of our lead Pre-Primary teachers to give you a better idea of what they can do for your child.

 Tour Our Rockville Montessori School to Learn More!